Rovaniemi

 The coat of arms of Rovaniemi was designed by Toivo Vuorela.
-Its explanation is “in the green field, a silver pall with light-height upper branches; accompanied by a golden flame in the upper corner“.
-It was originally approved on 15 August 1956 by the Rovaniemi Rural Municipal Council and confirmed on October 26 at the Ministry of the Interior as the coat of arms of the Rovaniemi Rural Council.
+Its explanation is "in the green field, a silver pall with light-height upper branches; accompanied by a golden flame in the upper corner".
+It was approved on 15 August 1956 by the Rovaniemi Rural Municipal Council and confirmed on October 26 at the Ministry of the Interior as the coat of arms of the Rovaniemi Rural Council.

 Name

 The rova part in the name Rovaniemi has often been considered to be of Saami origin, as roavve in Northern Saami denotes a forested ridge or hill or the site of an old forest fire.
 The niemi part of the name means "cape".
 The name of the town in the Saami languages spoken in Finland are Ruávinjargâ, Roavenjárga and Roavvenjárga and Ruäʹvnjargg.

 History

-Periodic clearance of new land for agriculture and the practise of slash-and-burn cultivation began around 750–530 BC.
+Periodic clearance of new land for agriculture and the practice of slash-and-burn cultivation began around 750–530 BC.
 Artifacts found in the area suggest that an increasing number of travellers from Karelia in the east, Häme in the south and the Arctic Ocean coast in the north must have come there from 500 AD onwards.
-The Sami are considered to be Lapland's most indigenous existing population.
+The Sami are indigenous to Sápmi.

-It is first mentioned by name in official documents in 1453, existing effectively as a set of small villages whose inhabitants earned their living mainly in agriculture and animal husbandry—with fishing and hunting the most important offshoots.
+Rovaniemi is first mentioned by name in official documents in 1453, existing as a set of small villages whose inhabitants earned their living mainly in agriculture and animal husbandry—with fishing and hunting the most important offshoots.

 The exploitation of Lapland's natural resources in the 1800s boosted Rovaniemi's growth.
 Extensive logging sites and gold fever attracted thousands of people to Lapland.
 As the mining of natural resources was increased, Rovaniemi became the business centre of the province of Lapland.

 The township decree was promulgated on 27 June 1928, as a result of which Rovaniemi seceded from the old rural municipality as its own market town on 1 January 1929.